steveruizok/quick-docs/README.md

 Manual:

-1. Clone this repo or download and unzip.
+1. Clone this repo or download and unzip
 2. From the project folder, run `npm install` or `yarn`

 ## Usage